Listen First, then Solve

-- Mechanical, electrical and plumbing (typically provided by MEP engineers)
+Mechanical, electrical and plumbing (typically provided by MEP engineers)

-Very often a phase for our commercial projects, during the bidding process, DM/A will answer questions from bidders through the addenda process.
-Once bids have been submitted, DM/A will analyze the bids and make notes and recommendations to the Client.
-In all projects, DM/A will assist the Client with negotiations with their selected contractor.
+  During the bidding process DMA will answer questions from bidders through the

+  addenda process.
+Once bids have been submitted, DMA will analyze the bids and

+  make notes and recommendations to the Client.
+In all projects, DMA will assist

+  the Client with negotiations with their selected contractor.

   During construction, DMA can serve as a representative of the Client.
+DMA will

-DMA will visit the site, along with the client and/or contractor, on a weekly biweekly/monthly basis to remain generally familiar with, and to keep the Client informed about progress and also review the quality of the ongoing work to determine if it is in accordance with the Construction Documents.
-At the end of construction a punch list will be assembled that will outline the final items necessary to complete construction and for release of final payment.
+  visit the site, along with the client and/or contractor, on a weekly

+  biweekly/monthly basis to remain generally familiar with, and to keep the Client

+  informed about progress and also review the quality of the ongoing work to

+  determine if it is in accordance with the Construction Documents.
+At the end of

+  construction a punch list will be assembled that will outline the final items

+  necessary to complete construction and for release of final payment.